Conferences and Events

 - Apply trauma-informed investigation and advocacy techniques

-- Practice testifying as and cross-examining an expert witness
+- Practice testifying as an expert witness and practice cross-examining an expert witness

 - Bring cases from their community for review by faculty members